Mobile Museums of Tolerance

 Our latest and most audacious project is the Mobile Museum of Tolerance (MMOT), which we know continues our mission while elevating the level of access and tools needed to truly create a future generation void of hate.

-Visit Simon Wiesenthal Center
+Visit the Simon Wiesenthal Center

 Museum of Tolerance